-We have a standard packing list for all kinds of trips: beach vacation, city trip, skiing holiday, and, of course for our favorite way of traveling – road tripping with kids.
+We have a standard packing list for all kinds of trips: beach vacation, city trip, skiing holiday, and, of course for our favorite way of traveling – road trips with kids.
 But I recently looked at our family road trip packing list and realized how outdated it was.
 So it’s high time to update our family road trip packing list, and I thought I would share it with you as well.

 I guess you don’t need someone else to tell you how many socks or t-shirts to pack for your upcoming road trip, or to remind you to carry car registration and insurance documents or a passport if visiting a foreign country…

 There are two types of road trips – the ones you make with your own car/ campervan, and the ones where you travel overseas and rent a car.
 Needless to say, you will be able to pack much more if you are traveling close to home.
 After all, you are probably not going to carry a huge cooler or a car seat organizer on the plane.

 Before I tell you about the more traditional items you need to pack for a family road trip, let’s start with the most important things first.
 You may not have needed any of this ten years ago, but now it’s unthinkable to set on the road without these items.

 Tech gear and entertainment

 - Smartphone and charger

-- Battery pack (like this best-selling battery pack) to charge all your electronic devices.
+- Battery pack to charge all your electronic devices.
 It’s a true life-saver if your phone tends to run empty long before you reach your hotel for the night.
+Check out this best-selling battery pack!